ninahonyango/VAPT/README.md

 #### 5.4 ✅ Selecting the Exploit Module

-From the search results, I identified and selected the appropriate exploit module for vsftpd 2.3.4, which is ```exploit/unix/ftp vsftpd_234_backdoor```
+From the search results, the appropriate exploit module for vsftpd 2.3.4, which is ```exploit/unix/ftp vsftpd_234_backdoor``` was identified and selected.

 To use the module, following command was executed: